JeanFrancoisRetief/Assignment-1-Website/README.md

-# Assignment 3 Website
+# Exam Website

- An updated version of my first Interactive Media Assigment
+An updated version of my portfolio website previously made in Interactive Media Assigments 1 and 3.
+This version mainly includes minor changes and final touches.